RahulDharavath/Tactical-HUD-ArduPilot-SITL-/README.md

 ---
 ## Telemetry Module:
 The TelemetryHandler module connects to ArduPilot SITL using MAVLink protocol & extracts real time telemetry data for HUD display.

+`pymavlink` is used to establish communication with SITL.

     from pymavlink import mavutil
   This library allows communication with flight controllers or SITL.